 Wenger ready to unleash big guns against Norwich

-Arsenal boss Arsene Wenger is ready to bid for EFL Cup glory with senior players as he grapples with a selection headache ahead of Tuesday's fourth-round tie against Norwich City.
+Arsenal boss Arsene Wenger is ready to bid for Carabao Cup glory with senior players as he grapples with a selection headache ahead of Tuesday's fourth-round tie against Norwich City.

 The Gunners returned to winning ways in emphatic fashion by beating Everton 5-2 on Sunday – a result that saw Ronald Koeman lose his job in charge of the Goodison Park outfit.